 Sensing transmitter and sensing receiver

-NOTE- The role(s) of a sensing initiator is determined by the role(s) of a sensing responder.
-If the sensing responder is a sensing transmitter and/or a sensing receiver, the sensing initiator is a sensing receiver and/or a sensing transmitter.

 The sensing transmitter and sensing receiver role(s) of a STA corresponding to a measurement setup ID until the sensing measurement setup is terminated shall be fixed as determined during the sensing measurement setup.

 The measurement report type of a STA corresponding to a measurement setup ID until the sensing measurement setup is terminated shall be fixed as determined during the sensing measurement setup.